Fortune 500 technology company

 The Digital Banking Suite (DBS) is a set of solutions offered by NFS to its client banks.
 The DBS offers a customer-centric, personalized, omnichannel banking experience for end-users of client banks while providing consistency across digital and mobile self-service and banker-assisted channels.
 Built on a single integrated platform, it transforms the digital banking experience by providing continuous engagement across the enterprise with real-time access to customer, account, and transactional data.

-The existing implementation of the DBS platform was built on a rigid legacy system that did not enable the building of modern experiences.
-NFS felt an urgent need to modernize the platform to be competitive with new-age fintech.
-But traditional modernization would lead to delayed GTM, and long people-heavy implementation cycles were restricting the growth of the platform.
+The DBS platform was built on a rigid legacy system that did not support the development of modern experiences.
+To stay competitive with new-age fintech and provide modern user experiences, NFS had to modernize the existing platform.
+But traditional methods of modernization would lead to delayed GTM, and long people-heavy implementation cycles were restricting the growth of the platform.
 NFS needed to come up with a more viable modernization strategy–one that propels modernization but causes no interference with existing systems.

 A composable architecture is one where applications are assembled together using reusable software components.
 Just like Lego blocks that can be retrofitted to create any kind of structure, reusable software components can be assembled together to compose applications.
 Our client strategically decided to move to a composable approach towards modernizing its experience layer on the DBS platform in what we call the “Modernization with Co-existence” model.
 This essentially consists of two parallel processes:

 To accelerate its modernization process, the client decided to use a Rapid Application Development platform.
-After careful consideration and evaluation, NFS zeroed in on WaveMaker after having evaluated various well-known products in the low-code domain.
+After careful consideration and evaluation, NFS zeroed in on WaveMaker, having evaluated various well-known products in the low-code domain.